Monosynamma sabulicola

 M. sabulicola

-is a scarce (Nb) species primarily associated with western sand dune
+is a scarce species primarily associated with western sand dune

-systems, where stands of creeping willow in dune slacks are the
+systems, where stands of Creeping Willow Salix repens in dune slacks are the

 host-plant.
 However, it has recently also been recorded from inland